Rate protection fees. TV surcharges. Tech fees. Recovery charges. These lines are easy to miss, and that is the point.

 What to say when you call

-Start with: "I'm reviewing my bill and I see a charge for [fee name] that I'd like to discuss.
-I've been a customer for [X years] and I'm considering alternatives if this can't be resolved."
+Start with: "We're reviewing our bill and we see a charge for [fee name] that we'd like to discuss.
+We've been a customer for [X years] and we're considering alternatives if this can't be resolved."

 The phrase "considering alternatives" is the trigger for a retention transfer.
 Once you're in retention, they have access to promotional rates and one-time credits that front-line agents cannot apply.

-If they push back: "I have quotes from [Spectrum/AT&T/local fiber provider] at $X less per month.
-I'd prefer to stay with Comcast if we can match that."
-You don't need to have the quote — they won't verify it.
+If they push back: "We have quotes from [Spectrum/AT&T/local fiber provider] at $X less per month.
+We'd prefer to stay with Comcast if the rate can match that."
+You don't need to have the quote. they won't verify it.

 Is your bill hiding fees like these?